chadpierce/hackthebox/beep/beep-writeup.md

 	[*] beep:25               - Scanned 1 of 1 hosts (100% complete)
 	[*] Auxiliary module execution completed

 Nothing super useful there.
-I tried several other things with other open ports that I didn't take note of but didn't really come up with anything.
+I tried several other things with other open ports that I didn't take note of because they led nowhere.
 I also ran __dirb__ against the webserver but kept getting errors - I think this was likely because the cert is expired on this box (it was a retired htb machine while I was working on it).

 I then tried __dirbuster__ and was able to get it running without a hitch.
 There are lots of interesting directories and after all of the enumeration to this point it is more than clear that this is a telephony server.
 Kinda cool.
-In a past life I managed a PBX and it was kind of neat just because the tech was so, uhh, ancient.
+In a past life I managed a PBX and it was kind of neat just because the tech was so, uhh, ancient and straighforward.

-I kicked off a scan using the /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt wordlist and came up with some interesting finds - vtigercrm being the one of most interest after looking into a few others.
+Anyway, I kicked off a scan using the _/usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt_ wordlist and came up with some interesting finds - vtigercrm being the one of most interest after looking into some of the others.

 <img src="https://raw.githubusercontent.com/chadpierce/htb/master/beep/dirbuster-results.png" alt="dirbuster results" width="600"/>

 ## Exploitation

-This looked to be an opensource CRM - interesting - and the login page helpfully lets you know you're looking at version 5.1.0.
+VTiger looked to be an opensource CRM - interesting - and the login page helpfully lets you know you're looking at version 5.1.0.
 I searched for exploits in __metasploit__ and came up with this:

 	msf5 exploit(multi/http/vtiger_soap_upload) > run